reducing counsellor fatigue

 what i learned

 This internship helped me understand the importance of staying closely aligned with cross-functional teams to anticipate and prevent last-minute changes.
-Doing so helped us realize how a design that incorporated a full-fledged chat feature would be technically unfeasible and be never pushed to development.
+Doing so helped us realize how a design that incorporated a full-fledged communication feature or a document sharing system would be technically unfeasible and be never pushed to development.